contagon/handbook/handbook/33-records-and-reports.md

 Record keeping has always been important in the Lord’s Church.
 For example:

-Adam kept “a book of remembrance” ([Moses 6:5](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/6.5?lang=eng#p5)).
+Adam kept “a book of remembrance” ([Moses 6:5](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/6?lang=eng&id=p5#p5)).

-Moroni taught that the names of those who were baptized into the Church of Christ were recorded so “they might be remembered and nourished by the good word of God” ([Moroni 6:4](https://www.churchofjesuschrist.org/study/scriptures/bofm/moro/6.4?lang=eng#p4)).
+Moroni taught that the names of those who were baptized into the Church of Christ were recorded so “they might be remembered and nourished by the good word of God” ([Moroni 6:4](https://www.churchofjesuschrist.org/study/scriptures/bofm/moro/6?lang=eng&id=p4#p4)).

-Joseph Smith instructed that a recorder should be called in every ward to “make a record of a truth before the Lord” ([Doctrine and Covenants 128:2](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/128.2?lang=eng#p2)).
-He also emphasized the importance of diligent record keeping when he wrote, “Whatsoever you record on earth shall be recorded in heaven, and whatsoever you do not record on earth shall not be recorded in heaven” ([Doctrine and Covenants 128:8](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/128.8?lang=eng#p8); see also [verses 2–9](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/128.2-9?lang=eng#p2)).
+Joseph Smith instructed that a recorder should be called in every ward to “make a record of a truth before the Lord” ([Doctrine and Covenants 128:2](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/128?lang=eng&id=p2#p2)).

 ## 33.1 Overview of Church Records